 - An end-of-life health care management booklet, like Five Wishes.

 - An Aging Plan – describing your wishes for the potential time of life when you may need assistance with activities of daily living, transportation, and housing transitions.

 Notebook Update Season

 It’s a good time of year to check in on your notebook.
 The end of January brings tax notices from bank accounts, investment accounts, mortgage statements, health insurance, employers, IRA providers, and more.
 Take this opportunity to pull together scattered pieces of your financial life.
-Consider collecting everything not only for the accountant, but also for your family or special someone.
+Consider collecting everything not only for the accountant, but also for Your Person.

-Think of your notebook as a bread crumb trail helping your loved ones work backward from that remote island to the place where you are sitting with paid bills, up to date connections, easily-accessed email and your personal address book at your disposal.
-A little effort each year will save your someone(s) many headaches later.
+Think of your notebook as a bread crumb trail helping Your Person work backward from that remote island to the place where you are sitting with paid bills, up to date connections, easily-accessed email and your personal address book at your disposal.
+A little effort each year will save Your Person many headaches later.

 Got a notebook you love already?
 Comment below on what makes it uniquely yours.
 Share your best ideas.

 For more on this topic, see The Mindful Money Mentality: How To Find Balance in Your Financial Future.
-Struggling with issues mentioned here?
-Tell me more – Schedule a call.
+Struggling with issues mentioned here? – Schedule a call.